AndrePatri/awesome_leg_Humanoids23/iros_reviews/improvables.md

 - [] To address R9.9: remove landing part rom video
 - [] To address R11.3: add info on optimal jump height and associated cost
 - [] To address R13.5: add explicit titles to the pictures in the videos might help

+Additional improvs:
+- [] Add also a link to the employed data to the article (on IIT OneDrive e.g.)
+- []